cineengine/pipeline/README.md

         sort = pipeline.maya.sort.SortControl('NAME_OF_ELEMENT')
         # This object needs to be initialized for every asset in the scene to be
         # sorted.
 The sorting.yaml database 'ELEMENT' attribute is currently the
-        # only list of currently-supported asset types.
+        # only list of supported element/asset types.

         sort.run()
         # This command makes the render layers, enables the framebuffers and sorts